ckousoulis/macos-messages/README.rst

 chat archives (.ichat files) managed by the Messages (previously iChat) application.

-With the command-line interface, anyone can merge chats from a backup into the the main archive.
+With the command-line interface, anyone can merge chats from a backup into the main archive.
 The commands and user experience are modeled after diff and merge tools commonly used in software development.